gpapac/XE_Data_Engineer_Challenge_201905/README.md

 * All the files contain helpfull comments

-* The Python program logs the warnings and errors in a log file (XE_DataEng_Chal.log)
+* The Python program logs the warnings and errors in a log file (XE_DataEng_Chal.log), together with the problematic Kafka messages (and JSON documents) which could not be inserted in the database.

+* In the Classifieds table, the offset of each record is also stored.
+This is used for "offset persistence" (instead of the Kafka server)

+* The reading and loading of the 7208 records in a local MySQL database only took about 20seconds while in the MySQL server given it takes many minutes.